archivesunleashed/archivesunleashed.org/content/aut/aut-reference.md

 ### Loading ArchiveRecords

 - `RecordLoader` : The RecordLoader is usually the first call when using AUT.
-It loads a WARC or ARC file and puts it into a spark RDD for quick iterating and derivative creation.
+It loads a WARC or ARC file and puts it into a Spark RDD for quick iterating and derivative creation.
     * `loadArchives(path: String, sc: SparkContext, keepValidPages: Boolean = true): RDD[ArchiveRecord]` : Load a WARC or ARC into Spark.
 By default, it will remove any invalid pages from the analysis, unless keepValidPages is false.
     * `loadTweets(path: String, sc: SparkContext): RDD[JValue]` : Load JSON from a file that contains Twitter API data and store it in an RDD.
 Uses `json4s` and `json4s.jackson.JsonMethods`.